-- This time collect a variety of household items, two of each kind of item that have at least one attribute the same- for example colour.
+- This time collect a variety of household items, two of each kind of item that has at least one attribute the same - for example, colour.
 Ask your child to match the items according to the attribute.

 - Collecting a different group of items ask your child to match the items according to their own chosen attribute.
 Remember that the development of language skills here is very important.